peloe1/computational-methods-in-stochastics/README.md

-# Computational Methods in Stochastics Course Exercises - My Solutions
+# Computational Methods in Stochastics

-This repository contains my solutions to the exercises from the course "Computational Methods in Stochastics" at Aalto University.
+This repository contains my solutions to the exercises from a course on Stochastic Methods and Monte Carlo Simulations.
+The course covers fundamental concepts in stochastics with emphasis on practical implementation for data analysis and simulation of stochastic processes.
+Topics include generating random variables from standard and non-standard distributions, Markov chains, and key stochastic processes (Poisson, Gaussian, and first-passage processes).
+The core focus is on Monte Carlo-based methods, including standard Monte Carlo, Metropolis sampling, Markov Chain Monte Carlo (MCMC) with Gibbs and Metropolis-Hastings variants, and Hamiltonian/Hybrid Monte Carlo (HMC).
+Through hands-on programming, I've gained a thorough understanding of these methods and a solid foundation for Bayesian statistical modeling.